kyates0113/austin/README.md

-# MyReads Project
+# Weirdest places in Austin app

-This app will allow you to search for books and add them to shelves according to what you "want to read", "have read", or "are reading".
+This app allows you to search for anything tagged as 'weird' from the FourSquare API in Austin, TX.

 ## Running the project